SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 These don't exist in python, so they are simply discarded.
 The GPSTk largely only uses the gpstk namespace, which is roughly the gpstk package now.
 Exceptions include the submodules created for exceptions and constants.

+Note that SWIG is actually set to create a module called gpstk_pylib.
+To clean up the namespace and provide more organization, there are __init__.py files that divide up the namespace (into gpstk, gpstk.constants, etc.) and remove unwanted members.
+You can still access the raw wrapping through gpstk.gpstk_pylib, however.

 **Enums:**